 I was listening to the radio and heard a commercial for LASIK eye surgery and thought to myself that this was a great example of how to break down the value into the three levels and how pushing to those higher levels is where the motivation to move forward begins.

 Let’s break down the 3 levels of value for this product.

 Level 1 – Technical Value

 The lowest level of benefits that LASIK eye surgery provides is that it allows someone to be able to see without needing to wear glasses or contacts.
 You are basically improving this functional process – someone needs to see and is currently required to use a corrective lens of some sort.
-The surgery creates the functional improvement so that this corrective lens is not needed.
+The surgery creates functional improvement so that this corrective lens is not needed.

 Level 2 – Business Value

 Those technical improvements are pretty important, but as with the products that you try to sell, there is a cost with this purchase.
-The cost for LASIK is in the four figure price range.
+The cost for LASIK is in the four-figure price range.

-Notice here that if you only stop with selling the technical improvements, it might not be enough to justify the price tag.
+Notice here that if you only stop selling the technical improvements, it might not be enough to justify the price tag.
 This is a great example of why you need to take your benefits to the next level and include business benefits to build a stronger business case and ROI.

 And for LASIK, there are all sorts of financial improvements.
 If you currently wear contact lenses, there is a hard-dollar cost every month for lenses and contact solutions.
 This hard-dollar cost goes completely away with LASIK.
-Yes, there a cost with LASIK but this hard dollar savings helps to pay for that investment and then deliver a positive return after the breakeven point.
+Yes, there is a cost with LASIK but these hard dollar savings helps to pay for that investment and then deliver a positive return after the breakeven point.

 The hard-dollar monthly cost savings are an example of the business value offered by this service.